juev/awesome-stars/README.md

 - [dariubs/GoBooks](https://github.com/dariubs/GoBooks) – List of Golang books
 - [fiatjaf/awesome-jq](https://github.com/fiatjaf/awesome-jq) – A curated list of awesome jq tools and resources.
 - [go-perf/awesome-go-perf](https://github.com/go-perf/awesome-go-perf) – A curated list of Awesome Go performance libraries and tools
+- [hiddify/awesome-freedom](https://github.com/hiddify/awesome-freedom) – In this repository we have collected all awesome tools for iranian people
 - [iggredible/Learn-Vim](https://github.com/iggredible/Learn-Vim) – Learning Vim and Vimscript doesn't have to be hard.
 This is the guide that you're looking for 📖
 - [joplin/plugins](https://github.com/joplin/plugins) – Joplin official plugin repository
 - [jorgebucaran/cookbook.fish](https://github.com/jorgebucaran/cookbook.fish) – From Shell to Plate: Savor the Zest of Fish 🦞